neelrajpatil/Interactive-Lab-Hub/Lab 5/README.md

 * What are other properties/behaviors of MoodHelper?

-MoodHelper has the property of adaptability, as it can learn from user feedback to improve emotion recognition and response accuracy over time.
-It exhibits the behavior of personalization by tailoring responses based on a user's historical interactions and preferences.
+MoodHelper has the property of adaptability, as it could be improved to learn from user feedback to improve emotion recognition and response accuracy over time (currently wizarded).
+It could exhibit the behavior of personalization by tailoring responses based on a user's historical interactions and preferences.

 * How does MoodHelper feel?

-MoodHelper, being an AI-based system, doesn't have feelings in the human sense.
-However, it is designed to enhance and manage the emotional experience of users, aiming to provide comfort or upliftment when users are in need.
+MoodHelper, being an AI-based system, doesn't have feelings in the human sense, so it uses its camera to read facial expressions.
+It is designed to enhance and manage the emotional experience of users, aiming to provide comfort or upliftment when users are in need.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***